-- As of May 2018, 68% of the SSG SG species have been assessed and published on the IUCN Red List.
+- As of March 2019, approx 78% of the SSG SG species have been assessed and published on the IUCN Red List.

 - Conservation planning and actions have focused in part on protecting the spawning aggregations of heavily fished species, as well as juvenile nursery habitats.